cocos/cocos-docs/en/cocos-service/agc-applinking.md

 ### Verify whether the service is integrated successfully

-- Once the App Linking service is integrated, we can verify the success of the Location Kit integration by adding simple code to the script.
+- Once the App Linking service is integrated, we can verify the success of the App Linking service integration by adding simple code to the script.

   ```js
   huawei.agc.applinking.appLinkingService.on(huawei.agc.applinking.AGC_APP_LINKING_EVENT_LISTENER_NAME.RECEIVE_LINK_CALLBACK, (data) => {